 But, coffee is also a popular socializing drink.
 Professionals meet up at restaurants to discuss business over a cup of coffee.
 Many dates take place in cozy cafes over a cup of joe.
 And, a fresh pot of coffee makes the experience of catching up with friends all the more warm and pleasurable.

-You may be used to your own particular style of coffee, so what happens when you walk into a coffee shop and see all those items on the menu that look like foreign words?
+You may be used to your own particular style of coffee, so what happens when you walk into a coffee shop and want to try something new?
+All those items on the menu can be overwhelming, so learning in advance what might become your new favorite could help a lot.
+So let's dive in.

 I mean what really is an espresso?
 And what about a macchiato?
 What's the difference in coffee roasts, and how do you know which one is best?
 All those coffee drinks look appealing, but which one should you try?